 The Exchange believes that the definitions in the proposed rules are also consistent with the Act.
-The Exchange proposes adding definitions to Rule 2622(h)(1) to consolidate the various definitions that will be used in the Rule, some of which are taken from the Amended Nasdaq UTP Plan.
-The Exchange is adopting a modified form of the term "Extraordinary Market Activity" from the Amended Nasdag UTP Plan, as described above.
+The Exchange proposes adding a definitions section as Rule 11.22(a) to consolidate the various definitions that will be used in the Rule, some of which are taken from the Amended Nasdaq UTP Plan.
+The Exchange is adopting a modified form of the term "Extraordinary Market Activity" from the Amended Nasdaq UTP Plan, as described above.
 In addition, several other definitions have been moved into the definitions section from elsewhere in the current rule without changes in the definitions.
 As noted, certain definitions are consistent with the definitions in the Amended Nasdaq UTP Plan, furthering the Act's goal of promoting fair and orderly markets.
 For example, the Exchange is proposing to adopt a definition of "SIP Halt," to explicitly address a situation that may disrupt the markets, and this definition is identical to the definition in the Amended Nasdaq UTP Plan.
-In addition to "SIP Halt," the Exchange is adopting the following terms from the Amended Nasdaq UTP Plan: "Operating Committee," "Operational Halt," "Primary Listing Market," "Processor," "Regulatory Halt," "Regular Trading Hours," and "SIP Halt Resume Time." as discussed above.
+In addition to "SIP Halt," the Exchange is adopting the following terms from the Amended Nasdaq UTP Plan: "Operating Committee," "Operational Halt," "Primary Listing Market," "Processor," "Regulatory Halt," "Regular Trading Hours," and "SIP Halt Resume Time," as discussed above.

 The Exchange believes that the proposed rules, which make halts more consistent across exchange rules, are consistent with the Act in that they will foster cooperation and coordination with persons engaged in regulating the equities markets.
 In particular, the Exchange believes it is important for SROs to coordinate when there is a widespread and significant event, as multiple trading centers are impacted in such an event.
 Further, while the Exchange recognizes that the proposed rule will not guarantee a consistent result on every market in all situations, the Exchange does believe that it will assist in that outcome.
-While the proposed rules relating to Regulatory

-Halts focuses primarily on the kinds of cross-market events that would likely impact multiple markets, individual SROs will still retain flexibility to deal with unique products or smaller situations confined to a particular market.

-Also consistent with the Act, and with the Amended Nasdaq UTP Plan, is the Exchange's proposal in Rule 2622(h)(3) to address Operational Halts, which are non-regulatory in nature and apply only to the exchange that calls the halt.
-As noted earlier, the Exchange presently has the ability to call an Operational Halt, but does so rarely.
+While the proposed rules relating to Regulatory Halts focus primarily on the kinds of cross-market events that would likely impact multiple markets, individual SROs will still retain flexibility to deal with unique products or smaller situations confined to a particular market.
+Also consistent with the Act, and with the Amended Nasdaq UTP Plan, is the Exchange's proposal in Rule 11.22(d) to address Operational Halts, which are nonregulatory in nature and apply only to the exchange that calls the halt.
+As noted earlier, the Exchange presently has the ability to call an Operational Halt.
 The Exchange believes that the markets would benefit from greater clarity regarding when an Operational Halt may be appropriate.
 The proposed change is designed to cover situations where the impact is limited to a single market.
 For example, a disruption at the Exchange, such as a technical issue affecting trading in one or more securities, could impact trading on the Exchange so significantly that an Operational Halt is appropriate in one or more securities.
-In such an instance, it would be in the public interest to institute an Operational Halt to minimize the impact of a disruption that, if trading were allowed to continue, might negatively affect a greater number of market participants.
-An Operational Halt does not implicate other trading centers.
+In such an instance, it would be in the public interest to institute an Operational Halt to minimize the impact of a disruption